dsshean/TheSimulation/README.md

 ## Framework
 Language as Compressed Reality

-The foundational concept of The Simulation is that language functions as a compressed representation of reality.
-This compression is not arbitrary but rather a consensus-based routine developed through evolution and cultural processes.
-The efficiency of language in conveying complex information suggests a potential optimization similar to that found in computational systems.
+The concept of The Simulation is that language functions as a compressed representation of reality.
+This is not arbitrary but rather a consensus-based routine developed through evolution and cultural processes.
+The efficiency of language in conveying complex information suggests similarities to that found in computational systems.

 ## Consensus-Based Compression